Information for potential Research Ethics Committee Members

 How much time is involved?

-We ask our members to commit to four to five hours per month for each REC meeting, plus five to six hours reading in preparation for each meeting.
-There are usually ten meetings of each committee each year, and we ask all members to commit to attending at least six of these.
-After six months as a member, we ask you to participate in the review of Proportional Review (PR) applications as part of a sub-committee.
-PR applications are lower risk studies containing no material ethical issues.
-You may also be asked to take part in sub-committees on a rota basis.
-These committees review amendments to studies, which have already received a favourable ethical opinion.
-At the moment all meetings are being held virtually although sub-committees may be held by email.
+We ask our members to commit to 4 to 5 hours per month for each REC meeting, plus 5 to 6 hours reading in preparation for each meeting.
+There are usually 10 meetings of each committee each year, and we ask all members to commit to attending at least 6 of these.
+After 6 months as a member, we ask you to participate in the review of Proportional Review (PR) applications as part of a sub-committee.
+PR applications are low risk studies.
+You may also be asked to take part in modification sub-committees on a rota basis.
+The sub-committees review changes (modifications) to studies already given a favourable opinion.
+At the moment all meetings are being held online and our sub-committees held via HARP, our online platform.

 Will I be able to carry out the role of a REC member alongside my current job?

-Some employers allow REC members time to attend meetings, recognising this activity as professional development or via supporting it as part of their corporate social responsibility.
+Some employers allow REC members time to attend meetings, recognising this activity as professional development or supporting this activity under their corporate social responsibility.
 Many organisations appreciate the valuable work of committees, without which research in the NHS could not be carried out.
 Please check whether your organisation offers this support.
-We can send a letter to your employer asking them to support your application to join a REC, should you feel this would be helpful.
+We can send a letter to your employer asking them to support your application to join a REC, should this be helpful.

 For healthcare professionals, REC membership is recognised as Continuing Professional Development (CPD) and can count towards Clinical Excellence Awards.

-If you are not a healthcare professional, it is important to acknowledge the work you undertake and the skills you have developed as a result of being a REC member during your work appraisal.
+If you are not a healthcare professional, it is important to acknowledge the work you undertake and the skills you have developed because of being a REC member at your work appraisal.

 Will I get paid for being a REC member?

-This is a voluntary position and as such, does not accrue employment rights under employment legislation.
+This is a voluntary position, and does not accrue employment rights under employment legislation.
 You will not be paid for this role but the HRA will reimburse any travel costs or other agreed expenses, such as childcare, incurred whilst undertaking REC duties.
 All payments are made by BACS and in line with the HRA’s Committee Member Expense Policy.

 If you are in receipt of certain state benefits you may wish to get independent advice about whether your planned involvement in our work affects your continued entitlement.
 We want to support people receiving benefits to take part in our work.